USAJOBS/help-center/faq/account/login-gov.md

 ## What is login.gov?

 login.gov is a service that offers secure and private online access to government programs, such as federal benefits, services and applications.
-With a login.gov account, you can sign into multiple government websites with the same username and password.
+With a login.gov account, you can sign into multiple government websites with the same email address and password.

 ## Why is USAJOBS using login.gov?

 login.gov uses two-factor authentication, and stronger passwords, that meet new [National Institute of Standards of Technology](https://www.nist.gov/) requirements for secure validation and verification.
-By using login.gov, you’ll get an extra layer of security to help protect your USAJOBS account against password compromises.
+By using login.gov, you’ll get an extra layer of security to help protect your USAJOBS profile against password compromises.

-## What will happen to my USAJOBS account?
+## What will happen to my USAJOBS profile?

-Nothing will happen to the information stored in your USAJOBS account and profile.
+Nothing will happen to the information stored in your USAJOBS profile.
 You’ll keep all of your applications, saved searches and saved jobs.

 Once you set up a login.gov account, we’ll link it back to your USAJOBS profile.
-The only difference is you’ll use your login.gov email address and password to sign into USAJOBS.
+The only difference is you’ll use your login.gov email address, password and security code to sign into USAJOBS.

 ## What do I need to do?

-Once USAJOBS starts using login.gov, you will receive an email from us asking you to set up a login.gov account.
+Once USAJOBS starts using login.gov, you will receive an email from us asking you to set up a login.gov account, if you don't already have one.
 Follow the steps in the email, or we'll prompt you the next time you sign into USAJOBS.

 login.gov will walk you through each step of account set-up, but here’s a few things to know:

-1. You’ll need to enter an email address to start the account set up¬–use the same email address you use for USAJOBS (either your primary or secondary email address).
+1. You’ll only need to create the login.gov account once.
-2. You'll need a working phone number (mobile or landline).
+2. You’ll need to enter an email address to start the account set up¬–use the same email address you use for USAJOBS (either your primary or secondary email address).
-3. You’ll only need to create the login.gov account once.
+3. You'll need a working phone number (mobile or landline), because login.gov will send you a security code.
-4. You’ll use your login.gov email address and password whenever you want to sign into USAJOBS.
+4. You’ll use your login.gov email address, password and security code whenever you want to sign into USAJOBS.

 Once you’ve finished setting up your login.gov account, you’ll go back to USAJOBS to finish the process.
 Double check your USAJOBS Profile to make sure all of your information is accurate.

 ### What if I already have a login.gov account?

 If you already have a login.gov account, you don't need to create a second one.
-Use your existing login.gov email address and password to sign into USAJOBS.
+Use your existing login.gov email address and password, plus the security code to sign into USAJOBS.

 ## What email address do I use to create a login.gov account?